robsca/duck-soup-app/readme.md

 pip install -r requirements.txt
 ```
 ---
-New features
+## New features
 text generation in new note -> /gen200 (it will generate 200 words) -> also supported gen50, gen100
 summarization from text
 question answering
-add wikipedia scraping -> Done -> ass paragraph choice #
+add wikipedia scraping -> Done -> add paragraph choice #
-Final -> use database to train model every time the dataset reaches a milestone.
+Final -> use database to train model every time the dataset reaches a certain milestone.

 try dictation
 ---